Adirajshiwarkar/Crypto-Currency-Analysis/README.md

 Welcome to my Power BI project on **Cryptocurrency Analysis** — where I bring together financial data, forecasting models, and interactive visuals to deliver a complete business intelligence solution.

-> ⚙️ *This project is currently in progress as part of my ongoing journey in data analytics and BI development.*

 ---

 ## 📌 Project Description